- Find a Trail

 The trail provides a direct route through downtown Fayetteville that makes climbing the steep hills of the surrounding streets unnecessary.
 Benches are plentiful, and users will likewise appreciate the well-maintained asphalt and concrete surface.

 Although a relatively short trail, the Frisco Trail provides a seamless connection with the Scull Creek Trail, Town Branch Trail, Tsa La Gi Trail, Walker Park Trail and Oak Ridge Trail.
-Many of these trails, including the Frisco Trail, are also components of a larger trail network known as the Razorback Regional Greenway, a 36-mile, primarily off-road, shared-use trail that extends from Bella Vista Lake in north Bentonville to the southern edge of Fayetteville.
+Many of these trails, including the Frisco Trail, are also components of a larger trail network known as the Razorback Regional Greenway, a 46-mile, primarily off-road, shared-use trail that extends from southeast Bella Vista to the southern edge of Fayetteville.